vmx17/NetProjection/README.md

 # A sample project of a C++/WinRT XAML object to make C#/.Net projection

 A sample project to make UserControl (based on SwapChainPanel in C++/WinRT) and projection project for .Net.
-This repository was made to "Ask Question" in Microsoft Q&A. So the code does not work, currently.
+This repository was made to "Ask Question" in Microsoft Q&A but I also want help from other persons.
+The code does not work, currently.
 How can I make it work, is the Question.

 The repository includes;